chintan-jariwala/Sunshine/README.md

 # Sunshine

-## Developing a weather application in course of persuing my Nano Degree from udacity on Android Application Development
+## Developing a weather application in course of pursuing my Nano Degree from udacity on Android Application Development

 ## Instructions for running the application